 Make sure you have great titles that showcase the content of each page.
 Write great meta descriptions that identify the content on the page.
 Keep URLs short, under 50 characters.
 Furthermore, make sure that the page loads quickly.

 Sharing is a great way to encourage bots to search your own site.
-Firstly, share your content on social media.
-Secondly, distribute content within your industry communities.
-Thirdly, find influential sites where you can offer guest blogs.
-Lastly, ask guest bloggers to write for your page.
+First, share your content on social media.
+Second, distribute content within your industry communities.
+Third, find influential sites where you can offer guest blogs.
+And finally, ask guest bloggers to write for your page.
 Get influencers in your industry to link to your page.

 Is Your Site Reaching Its Full Potential?

 SEO isn’t an exact science.
 It’s a secret algorithm that defines website ranking.
 Even so, there are tactics that you can do to help your site rank higher in search to drive traffic to your site.
-To make sure you’re rocking SEO and online marketing, get a great digital marketing consultant on your side to make your content stand out.
+At Boostability, we have decades of experience and millions of bits of data